zw5/music/README.md

 1. Set the environment variable FILE_PATH to the music folder or configure it in the script
 1. Run the script

-# You did it!, you just used music-filter.
+# You did it! you just used music-filter.